The Nation’s Wildland Fire Support Hub

-The National Interagency Fire Center (NIFC) is the nation’s support center for wildland fires and other emergency situations.
-The partners at NIFC work together to compile information about the current wildfire situation and statistics that encompass lands managed by federal, state, local, tribal, and private agencies.
+The National Interagency Fire Center (NIFC) brings together multiple agencies to support the nation’s response to wildland fires and other emergencies.
+Here, partners work side by side to gather and share information on the current wildfire situation, spanning federal, state, local, tribal, and private lands.

 Current Preparedness Level